zohaibshahzadTO/Angular-Tour-of-Heroes/README.md

 # Update HeroesComponent

 We'll go back to the HeroesComponent class file and deleted the HEROES import and import the HeroService instead.
 Moreover, we'll replace the definition of the heroes property with a simple declaration.

+# Inject the HeroService

+Now we'll add a private heroService parameter of type HeroService to the constructor.
+The parameter simultaneously defines a private heroService property and identifies it as a HeroService injection site.

+When Angular creates a HeroesComponent, the Dependency Injection system sets the heroService parameter to the singleton instance of HeroService.

+# Add getHeroes()